Nerve Tests

 Pain Management & Physical Therapy located in Englewood, NJ

 If you have pain but aren’t sure why, your doctor may recommend nerve tests to identify the overactive nerves or damaged muscles responsible for your pain.
-At the Spine Center and Orthopedic Rehabilitation of Englewood, PC, in Englewood, New Jersey, the team may recommend nerve conduction studies (NCS) or needle electromyography (EMG) to diagnose the source of your pain, and then custom-design treatments to repair damage or block nerves.
-To find out what’s causing your pain, contact Spine Center and Orthopedic Rehabilitation of Englewood, PC, for nerve tests by phone or online form.
+At the Spine Center and Orthopedic Rehabilitation of Englewood, PC, in Englewood, the team may recommend nerve conduction studies (NCS) or needle electromyography (EMG) to diagnose the source of your pain, and then custom-design treatments to repair damage or block nerves.
+To find out what’s causing your pain, contact Spine Center and Orthopedic Rehabilitation of Englewood, PC, for nerve tests by phone.

 Nerve Tests Q & A